United Nations Partition Plan for Palestine: Reports of pressure for the Plan

-There is also some evidence that Sam Zemurray put pressure on several "banana republics" to change their votes.
+There is also some evidence that Sam Zemurray put pressure on several "banana republic" Central American countries to change their votes.

 Reports of pressure against the Plan

 According to Benny Morris, Wasif Kamal, an Arab Higher Committee official, tried to bribe a delegate to the United Nations, perhaps a Russian.

 A number of Arab leaders argued against the partition proposal on the grounds that it endangered the Jews of Arab countries.